Performance Testing: An Introduction

 Performance Testing is key to an application before it’s released to the market.
 Therefore, you want to make sure that your app’s performance is tested before launching.
 While it’s true that no amount of testing is enough to ensure perfect performance, costly flaws and mistakes can be prevented by well-planned performance tests.
 Today's businesses also apply Test Automation to enhance the effectiveness of their Performance Testing.

-Still, have so many questions about Software Testing?
+Still, have so many questions about Enterprise Software Testing?
 Check out our latest paper on Software Testing Lifecycle (STLC) now!